-Lord David Puttnam to chair Nord Anglia's Education Advisory Board
+Lord David Puttnam to Chair Nord Anglia's Education Advisory Board

 Nord Anglia Education is pleased to announce the establishment of its Education Advisory Board, chaired by world-renowned film producer and educator, Lord David Puttnam.
 Find out how Lord Puttnam and Nord Anglia will work together to define the education of the future.

-Nord Anglia’s Education Advisory Board will provide external perspective and vision to further the development of the organization’s educational offer, supporting Nord Anglia’s global family of 46 schools to continue providing an international education which prepares students to succeed in the world of tomorrow.
-Specifically, the Board will work closely with Nord Anglia’s leadership team to support the continuous development of Nord Anglia’s programs and curricula, teachers and learning environments; leading to outstanding academic, social and personal outcomes for every one of its students.
+Nord Anglia’s Education Advisory Board will provide external perspective and vision to further the development of the organisation’s educational offer, supporting Nord Anglia’s global family of 46 schools to continue providing an international education which prepares students to succeed in the world of tomorrow.
+Specifically, the Board will work closely with Nord Anglia’s leadership team to support the continuous development of Nord Anglia’s programmes and curricula, teachers and learning environments; leading to outstanding academic, social and personal outcomes for every one of its students.

 “I am delighted to announce the formation of Nord Anglia’s Education Advisory Board which will offer strategic insight and advice on a broad range of topics to support us in addressing the opportunities and challenges of education today,” said Andrew Fitzmaurice, CEO of Nord Anglia Education.
 “Two thirds of students starting school today will work in a job that doesn’t currently exist and it is our responsibility as educators to prepare students to succeed in these roles.
 The Education Advisory Board will help shape the future of our educational offering; ensuring our students develop the knowledge, skills and mindset to thrive as leaders and global citizens in this rapidly changing world.”